Freudian slips are those embarrassing tell-tale slips of the tongue that reveal our innermost thoughts.

 One person who disagreed with Freud was the Austrian linguist Rudolf Meringer.
 Meringer was working at the same time as Freud and spent hundreds of hours collecting verbal mistakes, made by his colleagues mostly.
 When the data had been collected and studied, Meringer concurred that most slips of the tongue were down to mixing up the letters, not the actual words.

 Many other linguists agree with Meringer, including Gary Dell, a Professor of Linguistics and Psychology, at the University of Illinois at Urbana.

 Dell believes that Freudian slips reveal how a person’s brain processes language.
 He suggests that in order to produce speech, the brain uses three networks:

-Speech occurs via interaction with all three networks, a process Dell calls ‘spreading activation’.
+Speech occurs via an interaction with all three networks, a process Dell calls ‘spreading activation’.
 Slip-ups happen when these interactions get mixed up.

 So imagine that you want to say the word ‘nutrition’.
 Your brain immediately activates nodes that start up the semantic network.
 It goes through all the stored words that have something to do with that concept (food, nutrients, nourishment, diet) before selecting the one that activates the strongest.

 Then the phonological part comes into play.
 The brain now needs to activate the nodes that produce the sound of the word, so the ‘n’, the ‘u’, and so on.
-Now the lexical network starts up and activates nodes that places the word nutrition properly in a sentence structure.
+Now the lexical network starts up and activates nodes that place the word nutrition properly in a sentence structure.

 The way slips up occur is that sometimes the nodes that are supposed to produce a sound for later on in the sentence get activated prematurely at the start of the sentence.
-This Freudian slip is known as a forward error, or anticipation.
+This Freudian slip is known as a forward error or anticipation.
 An example of this is when Ted Kennedy gave a speech about education: